-Unless a recruiter is using LinkedIn Recruiter or doing a search on a person's name, LinkedIn search results include only the people who are connected to the searcher as first, second, and third degree connections inside LinkedIn.
+Unless a recruiter is paying to use LinkedIn Recruiter or doing a search for a person's name, LinkedIn search results include only the people who are connected to the searcher as first, second, and third degree connections inside LinkedIn.

 Clearly, if you have a limited number of connections, your visibility in LinkedIn is extremely limited.

 Employers usually want someone who is local so the person can be interviewed easily, start quickly, and avoid the expense of a relocation.
 This makes Location one of the most important and often used search criteria for recruiters looking for qualified candidates, inside and outside of LinkedIn.

 A country name is not a useful location on LinkedIn.
 Be more specific, with at least a state, and preferably a city and state (or area name, like "Greater Boston Area").